AbdulazizSaud94/AMT/readme.md

 # AMT
-This is a project for AMT to develop an internal system for RFQs during our summer internship
+This is a project for AMT to develop an internal system for RFQs